Complex projective structures with maximal number of M\"obius transformations: Action of biholomorphisms on projective structures

 It is natural to ask if this affine action can be reduced to a linear action under a suitable choice of the initial projective structure $\sigma_0$.
-This happens for instance for the Fuchsian uniformization of $X$, as already observed in \ref{lem_fuchsunifisrelhurwproj}. \begin{cor} Let $\sigma_0$ be the Fuchsian uniformization of $X$, $F\in \aaut(X)$ and $q \in H^0(X,K^2)$.
-Then $F.q=F^*q$. \end{cor} \proof Since $\sigma_0$ is the Fuchsian uniformization we have that $F\in \psls$ by \ref{lem_fuchsunifisrelhurwproj}.
-Therefore $\mathcal{S}_{\sigma_0}(\widetilde{F}^{-1})=0$ by \ref{schwarzianprop2}. \endproof On the other hand, as shown by the following corollary, there are plenty of couples $(\sigma,F)$ where $\sigma$ is a projective structure on $X$ and $F$ is a holomorphic automorphism of $X$ which is not projective for $\sigma$.
+This happens for instance for the Fuchsian uniformization of $X$, as already observed in Lemma \ref{lem_fuchsunifisrelhurwproj}. \begin{corollary} Let $\sigma_0$ be the Fuchsian uniformization of $X$, $F\in \aaut(X)$ and $q \in H^0(X,K^2)$.
+Then $F.q=F^*q$. \end{corollary} \begin{proof} Since $\sigma_0$ is the Fuchsian uniformization we have that $F\in \psls$ by Lemma \ref{lem_fuchsunifisrelhurwproj}.
+Therefore $\mathcal{S}_{\sigma_0}(\widetilde{F}^{-1})=0$ by Lemma \ref{schwarzianprop2}. \end{proof} On the other hand, as shown by the following corollary, there are plenty of couples $(\sigma,F)$ where $\sigma$ is a projective structure on $X$ and $F$ is a holomorphic automorphism of $X$ which is not projective for $\sigma$.